galaxyxone/ipfsStatViewerFirefox/readme.md

 - You should see something that looks like this depending on what you have pinned in IPFS

 ## Features
-- Colors of boxes in treemap correlate to a file type- supporting music, photos, video, and more.
+- Color the rectangle in the treemap correlates to the file type.
+(Supports music, photos, video, software meme_types)
-- Box size correlates to amount of data in the file
+- The size of the rectangle correlates to the file size of the data stored on a users local IPFS node.

 ## Tech